ELIZABETH JACKMAN (d.1550+)

 Elizabeth Jenour was the daughter of John Jenour or Jenoure of Great Dunmow, Essex and Stoneham Aspall, Suffolk (c.1466-September 17, 1542), a prothonotary of the common pleas, and Alice Fincham (d.1547).
-She married Thomas Bokenham or Buckenham of Great Livermore and Snetterton, Norfolk (1510-December 9, 1535) and had by him two children, John (August 29, 1534-August 1, 1551) and Dorothy (d.
+She married Thomas Bokenham or Buckenham of Great Livermore and Snetterton, Norfolk (1510-December 9, 1535).
+Their children were John (August 29, 1534-August 1, 1551) and Dorothy (d.
 June 7, 1560).
 Elizabeth’s second husband was Richard Codington of Cuddington, Surrey (d.
-May 27, 1567), by whom she had no children.
-In 1538, when Henry VIII decided to build his great palace of Nonsuch on the site, the Codingtons were forced to give up the manor of Cuddington.
-In exchange, they received Ixworth in Suffolk, formerly the property of a priory.
+May 27, 1567).
+They had no children.
+In 1538, when Henry VIII decided to build his great palace of Nonsuch on the site of the manor of Cuddington, the Codingtons were forced to exchange it for Ixworth in Suffolk, formerly the property of a priory.
 Elizabeth left a long and detailed will, written on June 10, 1571 with an addenda made on September 5.
 She made numerous bequests, including a remarkable number to women and girls.
-Two friends are singled out, Elizabeth Cornwallis, Lady Kytson of Hengrave, to whom she left “one hundred hops of my own growing,” and Katherine Markham, who was to receive £10.
-She mentioned three goddaughters, Elizabeth Button who was to receive £10 on her marriage, Elizabeth Johnson, daughter of Thomas, a former servant (£5 on her marriage), and Elizabeth Bennett, to whom she left £5, also on her marriage.
-She left the same amount to Elizabeth’s sisters, Anne and Mary, when they wed.
+She singled out two friends, Elizabeth Cornwallis, Lady Kytson of Hengrave, to whom she left “one hundred hops of my own growing,” and Katherine Markham, who was to receive £10.
+She mentioned three goddaughters, Elizabeth Button who was to receive £10 on her marriage, Elizabeth Johnson, daughter of Thomas, a former servant (£5 on her marriage), and Elizabeth Bennett, who was to receive £5 on her marriage.
+She left the same to Elizabeth’s sisters, Anne and Mary.
 They were the daughters of Richard Bennett, another former servant.
-Other bequests to be paid on the recipients’ marriages were left to Agnes Stegell, a former servant (£5), and Katherine Forham (£5).
-Margaret Gaward, chambermaid, was to receive £10 when she turned eighteen.
+Other bequests went to Agnes Stegell, a former servant (£5), Katherine Forham (£5), and Margaret Gaward, chambermaid (£10 when she turned eighteen).
 Dorothy Freville, Elizabeth’s niece, was to receive £50 at eighteen while another niece, Dorothy Argent (née Jenour), was left £20.
 Two other female servants, Elizabeth Noble and Elizabeth Throw, received 40s. and 20s. respectively.
-Her servants William Bradwell and his wife Anne received £5 each.
+William Bradwell and his wife Anne received £5 each.
 A number of male servants were also remembered in the will, along with Elizabeth’s grandson (her principal heir), her brother, Robert, and several nephews.
 Elizabeth was buried at Ixworth with her second husband.
 Portrait: brass at Ixworth.

 CATHERINE JENYN (d.1546+) (maiden name unknown)

-Catherine was married successively to two men who were artificers at the court of Henry VIII.
-Her first husband was Thomas Jenyn of London (d.
+Catherine was the wife of Thomas Jenyn of London (d.
 August 1518), the king’s sergeant skinner.
 Her second husband was Thomas Addington of London (d.
-December 1543), who was the king’s leather dresser from 1533.
-On May 25, 1524, Catherine Addington was granted “the room of silk woman to the king,” indicating that she practiced this trade as the wife of a merchant, but she also seems to have been involved with her husbands in the trade of skinner.
-In Trinity term 1528, she and her second husband sued Robert Belden for a debt owed to her first husband.
+December 1543).
+On May 25, 1524, Catherine Addington was granted “the room of silk woman to the king,” indicating that she practiced this trade as the wife of a merchant.
+She was also involved with both husbands in the trade of skinner.
+In Trinity term 1528, the Addingtons sued Robert Belden for a debt owed to her first husband.
+In 1533, Addington was appointed the king’s leather dresser.
 From Midsummer 1539, Catherine Addington was retained at court on quarterly wages.
 In April 1544, as a widow, she and her son, another Thomas Addington (d.1554), purchased the freehold of Harlowbury, Essex from the Crown for £1,549 14s.
 This purchase included the manor of Harlow, the rectory, and other property and 500 acres of land.
-Catherine succeeded her second husband as the king’s skinner and was officially granted the office in February 1546.
+Catherine succeeded her second husband as the king’s skinner and was officially granted that office in February 1546.
 She received wages of twelve pence a day

 see CATHERINE KILLIGREW